-Students who have a superior high school record and wish to enter higher education before graduating from high school may apply for admission under the following program.
+Students who have a superior high school record who wish to enter the University before graduating from high school may apply for early admission.

-Students who wish to enroll as full time students at the completion of their junior year must have a superior academic record, complete the prescribed 16 credits required of entering freshmen, rank in the top quarter of their class and score at least 1200 on the SAT, with at least 600 on the verbal section of the SAT.
-In addition, they must be recommended by their high school principal and counselor and have their parents' approval if under 18 years of age.
+Students who wish to enroll in Texas A&M University at Galveston as full time students at the end of their junior year must have a superior academic record, complete the prescribed 16 credits required of entering freshmen, rank in the top quarter of their class and score at least 1200 on the SAT, with at least 600 on the verbal section of the SAT.
+In addition, they must be recommended by their high school principal and counselor and have their parent's approval if under 18 years of age.
 Students must submit the results of the English composition and mathematics achievement tests.
 A personal interview with the Director of Admissions is also required.
-Further information may be obtained from the Director of Admissions.
+Further information may be obtained from the Office of Admissions.